Sneak peeks, teasers, and trailers for films still to come.

 Fortunately, we can have our cake and eat it, too: I'll be seeing all three of these films in due time.
 What about you?

-Filed under Star Trek, Trailers; leave a comment.
+Filed under Star Trek, Trailers; Comments Off on We Are the Explorers

 Next month sees the return of several important sci-fi franchises to the silver screen: Star Trek, Superman, and Iron Man.
 Possibly the most important, the most relevant, of the three is Star Trek, as Gene Roddenberry's vision has long prognosticated the future, inspiring generations of scientists and explorers.